-- Complete asthma training and refresh yearly. - Know what the school procedures are, which pupils have asthma, and be familiar with their care plans. - Administer/supervise inhaler use and record, as required. - Communicate parental concerns and updates to the Asthma Champion. - Inform the Asthma Champion if a school emergency inhaler has been used. - Record the usage in the main asthma register located in the school office if the school's emergency inhaler has been used. - Ensure all pupils with asthma have easy access to their reliever inhaler and spacer as needed.

-- Speak to pupils about alerting staff if they are experiencing asthma symptoms or generally feeling unwell. - Ensure pupils know where their inhalers are stored.
+- Attend asthma training yearly. - Know what the procedures are, and which students have asthma, be familiar with their care plans. - Communicate parental concerns and updates to the Asthma Champion. - Inform the Asthma Champion if a school emergency inhaler has been used. - Record inhaler usage as per their school system for recording.
+If recording takes place in more than one location i.e., classroom and office the record is amalgamated to clearly reflect frequency of use.
+Ideally there should be one record. - Record the usage in the main asthma register located in the school office if the school's emergency inhaler has been used. - Ensure all students with asthma have easy access to their reliever inhaler and spacer - Encourage all students to carry and administer their own inhaler when their parents and health care provider determine they can start taking responsibility for their condition.
+This is likely to be only secondary school students. - Ensure students who do not carry and administer their own emergency medication know where their inhalers are stored.
 This should preferably be in the classroom in an easily accessible location (i.e., not a locked cupboard) and not in the main school office.
-Pupils will need to alert staff when needing their inhaler, so that the dose give can be observed and recorded.
-Staff may also suggest using the inhaler if they observe the child being symptomatic.
-If unsure, phone the parent for advice.
-However, if symptoms are more obvious or severe always give the inhaler, ahead of phoning the parent.
-Monitor very closely to determine if emergency help is needed see asthma attack guidance.
-Never leave a symptomatic child unsupervised. - Ensure all staff attending off site visits are aware of any pupils on the visit with asthma and have brought their medication.
-They should be trained what to do in an emergency. - Ensure that, if a pupil misuses medication, either their own or another pupil's, their parents are informed as soon as possible, and they are subject to the school's usual disciplinary procedures.
+This is likely to be for primary school students. - Ensure all staff attending off site visits are aware of any students on the visit with asthma and have brought their medication.
+They should be trained what to do in an emergency. - Ensure that, if a student misuses medication, either their own or another student's, their parents are informed as soon as possible, and they are subject to the school's usual disciplinary procedures.